akobr/strong-beaver/README.md

 Service | Stateful or stateless, singleton and long-life service, which is registered in system.
 *ServiceLocator (IoC)* | *[ServiceLocator](https://msdn.microsoft.com/en-us/library/ff648968.aspx) is a generic factory for multiple types.
 Nevertheless, **we don't recommended it**, because it is an [anti-pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) and an abstract factories [should be used instead](http://blog.ploeh.dk/2010/11/01/PatternRecognitionAbstractFactoryorServiceLocator/).*
 Store | In memory storage, responsible for caching and reusability of objects.
-Strategy | Lightweight service / behaviour inside a instance of object, which is used in unit of work approach.
+Strategy | Lightweight service / behaviour inside a instance of object, which is used in *pure unit of work* approach.
 TVMS (Tidy View and Model Separation) | Universal architectural pattern for any layered application.
 View Model | Bindable model of view, brinks for MVVM and binding is a grout.
 XAML | In the Microsoft solution stack, the universal binder is a markup language called XAML.